-- 4. Arrangements for consulting young people with SEND and involving them in their education - Regular reviews of students' progress both academically, emotionally and socially will take place through Academy reporting systems, parents'/carers' evenings, target setting days and in the case of students with an Educational Health and Care Plan, as per the statutory requirements in the SEND Code of Practice 2014 every 12 months - 5.
-Arrangements for assessing and reviewing children and young people's progress towards outcomes, including the opportunities available to work with parents and young people as part of this assessment and review
+4. Arrangements for consulting young people with SEND and involving them in their education Regular reviews of students' progress both academically, emotionally and socially will take place through Academy reporting systems, parents'/carers' evenings, target setting days and in the case

+5. Arrangements for assessing and reviewing children and young people's progress towards outcomes, including the opportunities available to work with parents and young people as part of this assessment and review